-- Cape Town is the cheapest African city in our research for international education in 2021.
+- Cape Town is the least expensive city in Africa.

 At the International Schools Database, we help local and expat parents choose the perfect international school for their children.
 Our database allows parents to find, research and compare international schools around the world.
-Naturally, this means that we gather and analyse a huge amount of information about international schools all over the world.
+Naturally, this means that we gather and analyse a huge amount of information about international schools.

 Starting in 2019, we began using this data to evaluate the prices of international schools across the globe.
-For 2021 we have expanded this research and in this article, we share and analyze the prices of international schools in Africa in 2021.
+In this article, we share and analyze the prices of international schools in Africa updated to 2022.

-Below, we have analysed price data from 5 cities in 4 African countries, in graph and table forms.
+Below, we have analysed price data from 6 cities in 5 African countries, in graph and table forms.
 While we have used all price data available to us as of Dec 31st 2022, there may be additional schools and prices not included in each city, because they do not make their price data available or it is unknown to us.
 Links to additional research focusing in each of the other regions individually and globally can be found at the bottom of this article and here can be found the results of the previous year 2021.